Milo455/mis-sucus/README.md

 ## Firebase Setup

 Create a `.env` file in the project root with the credentials for your Firebase project.
 Ensure Firestore is enabled in the Firebase console.
+If you open the app directly in the browser, also copy `env.template.js` to `env.js`, fill in your credentials and include it before `firebase-init.js` in your HTML.

 Required variables: